gatsbyjs/gatsby/docs/blog/2020-03-30-Fast-Secure-Flexible-MagMutual/index.md

 ## Resources

 - See the [complete case study for MagMutual.com](https://www.mediacurrent.com/work/case-study/magmutual-drupal-8-gatsby).
-- Learn more about some of the development tools used for this project in our webinar, [Rain + GatsbyJS: Fast-Tracking to Drupal 8](https://www.mediacurrent.com/videos/webinar-recording-rain-gatsbyjs-fast-tracking-drupal-8).
+- Learn more about some of the development tools used for this project in our webinar, [Rain + Gatsby: Fast-Tracking to Drupal 8](https://www.mediacurrent.com/videos/webinar-recording-rain-gatsbyjs-fast-tracking-drupal-8).
 - Planning for a decoupled Drupal/Gatsby project and not sure where to start?
 [Mediacurrent can help](https://www.mediacurrent.com/contact-us).